I did Camino Frances two times and I got there in very different ways two times.

 If you start your Camino in Spain, simply fly to Spain.

-Barcelona and Madrid are the biggest cities in Spain and they are pretty good connected to all the Spain.
+Barcelona and Madrid are the biggest cities in Spain and they are pretty good connected to all of Spain.

-If you decide to start your trip in some small city, it won’t have train connection, so bus will be your best friend here:)
+If you decide to start your trip in some small city, it won’t have a train connection, so the bus will be your best friend here.

-It may tricky to get to very very small villages as buses may even not go there every day, so I just suggest to chose bigger ones like Burgos, Leon, Astorga, Sarria, Logrono or Ponferrada.
-It will be just much easier to reach them and they may even have direct train connection from Madrid or Barcelona.
+It may tricky to get to very very small villages as buses may even not go there every day, so I just suggest choosing bigger ones like Burgos, Leon, Astorga, Sarria, Logrono or Ponferrada.
+It will be just much easier to reach them and they may even have a direct train connection from Madrid or Barcelona.

-If you do not speak any french or spanish (as me), you may have sometimes to be patient with local people or in local stations.
+If you do not speak any French or Spanish (like me), you may have sometimes to be patient with local people or in local stations.
 English is not necessarily spoken even in big bus/train stations.
-I suggest to have written your final destination on a piece of paper, or phone display and show it to the person who is selling the tickets 😉 Avoid mispronunciation 🙂
+I suggest having written your final destination on a piece of paper, or phone display and show it to the person who is selling the tickets.
+Avoid mispronunciation.

-Do not be afraid to ask if you are on the right track or bus lane when waiting for your bus or train:) It’s better to ask than to go the wrong vehicle 🙂
+Do not be afraid to ask if you are on the right track or bus lane when waiting for your bus or train.
+It’s better to ask than to go in the wrong vehicle.

 I hope that helps you to reach your starting point and Buen Camino!